Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 Mussoorie (~6 hrs, ~280 km)

 Mussoorie is the crowd-versus-views trade-off in its purest form.
-May temperatures run 14–24°C, and the sweep over the Doon Valley from Gun Hill or Lal Tibba is among the best viewpoints within 300 km of Delhi.
+May temperatures run 14 to 24°C, and the sweep over the Doon Valley from Gun Hill or Lal Tibba is among the best viewpoints within 300 km of Delhi.
 On a June Saturday, walking Mall Road from Library to Picture Palace takes 40 minutes on foot: footfall went from 11 lakh in 2022 to over 21 lakh in 2024.

 There is a 2026 entry requirement most guides omit.
 Since August 2025, Mussoorie requires online pre-registration before arrival: vehicle details, accommodation booking, and a QR code shown at the Kuthal Gate checkpoint.
 Complete this before leaving Delhi.
 Mobile signal at Kuthal Gate is unreliable.
 Screenshot the QR code offline before you start the drive.

 The fix for the crowds: base yourself in Landour, 3 km above Mall Road.
 The atmosphere is calmer, the guesthouses are smaller and better-reviewed for solo and couples stays, and the view is the same.
+Our full Mussoorie travel guide breaks down the lower-town-versus-Landour split and a three-day itinerary.

 Solo female note: Mussoorie is broadly safe for solo female travellers.
 The mandatory accommodation pre-booking since 2025 means you arrive with a confirmed bed rather than hunting for availability at 7 PM.
 The Landour base is strongly recommended for solo trips: fewer tourists, more attentive guesthouse hosts, and the Sisters Bazaar area has several well-reviewed cafes and bookshops that are comfortable to spend an evening in alone.
 Mall Road is safe but chaotic during peak season.
 Avoid it after 9 PM.